 A nice bonus of voice customizations is that you don’t have to pick one voice for your Google Home; you can customize it according to who is issuing the voice commands.
 If you’d prefer to hear a generic voice respond to you, but your partner would prefer to hear Issa Rae’s voice, you can easily achieve this.

 Enabling this feature only takes two steps.
 First, you’ll need to train Google Home to recognize your voice.
 After the device recognizes your voice, then you’ll use voice commands to set your voice preference so it will respond to the sound of your voice with the one you have chosen.
 This ability gives you and your household endless flexibility when it comes to personalizing your Google Home.

-If you’re finding that Google Assistant speaks to you a little too rapidly or slowly, there’s an easy way to decrease or increase the talking speed.
+If you’re finding that Google Assistant speaks to you a little too rapidly, simply ask, "Can you repeat that slower?" to hear the previous response at a more manageable speed.

 - Are Blink’s floodlight and solar panel add-ons worth it?

 - These deals are proof robot vacuums are cheaper than you think